zaengle/pipeline/README.md

 *`$response->setMessage()`*

 A `$message` property will automatically be set in the case of an exception.
-Otherwise you can set it at any point during the pipeline execution.
+Otherwise, you can set it at any point during the pipeline execution.

 *`$response->getMessage()`*